-Mixed-use development means a building or complex includes a mixture of land uses.
-Typically the term is used when residential uses are combined with office, commercial, entertainment, child care, or civic uses such as schools, libraries, or government services.
+Mixed-use development means a building or complex that includes a mixture of land uses.
+Typically the term is used when residential uses are combined with office, retail, entertainment, child care, or civic uses such as schools, libraries, or government services.

 Mixed-use zoning districts may be huge in scale, or confined to one small site.
-A common pattern (right) consists of storefronts or restaurants with apartments on second and third levels.
+A common pattern (shown on this page) consists of storefronts or restaurants with apartments on second and third levels.

 Mixed-use development is currently in vogue among planners because the compact, efficient land use pattern offers residents an excellent opportunity for short commutes to work and convenience shopping.